 During the months (and months… ) negotiations stalled or moved slowly I journaled a lot to stay sane.
 One big question was what would change when I was 100% owner?

-There were 3 parts to this, what would change for me, the team and the customers?
+There were 3 parts to this, what would change for me, the team, and the customers?

 The immediate benefit to me was total control This gave me the ability to define and direct the vision of the company.
-However, given my business partner had been mostly MIA for the past 2 years this wouldn’t be a big change than the current situation, besides paperwork.
+However, given my business partner had been mostly MIA for the past 2 years this wouldn’t be a big change from the current situation, besides paperwork.

 And this is somewhat selfish because the only way I win is with their help and continued support.

 Another big step we made last year was getting help in the areas we were weak one of which was our finances.
 We hired an outside CFO firm, AVL Growth, at the beginning of 2020 and it was the best thing we did.
 I probably could have avoided some of the earlier issues and challenges we had if they had been on board sooner.